Skip to main content

 StatusCause

-401Missing Authorization header, malformed key, or the key is inactive/deleted.
+401Missing Authorization header, malformed key, the key is inactive/deleted/expired, or your account's plan doesn't allow the endpoint.

 403The key is valid but does not include the scope the endpoint requires.